marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 1. Sometimes, now the params tab is empty and no file upload works.
 With [this cool method](https://www.photovoltaikforum.com/thread/197149-tibber-pulse-einrichtung-installation-geht-nicht/?postID=4199269#post4199269) you can get back to a functioning Tibber bridge.
-Only do this is your params tab is empty.
+Only do this if your params tab is empty.

 1. Check the params.
 If there is data in the params `ca_crt` and `certificate` you are good.